Numigi/odoo-partner-addons/partner_duplicate_mgmt/README.rst

 Then, you may select the field values to keep from each partner.

-Partner Preserved:  Agrolait, Michel Fletcher
+Preserved Partner:  Agrolait, Michel Fletcher

 Partner 1:          Michelle Fletcher          Partner 2:         Agrolait, Michel Fletcher